No Energy Transition without the Social Sciences and Humanities: Why a PERSONal approach is needed

-Geertje Schuitema, Lecturer in Consumer Behaviour and Technology Adoption at the School of Business and the Energy Institute, University of Dublin (Ireland)
+Geertje Schuitema, Lecturer in Consumer Behaviour and Technology Adoption, University of Dublin (Ireland)

 Govert Buijs, Moderator, Strategic Advisor Sustainable Society, University of Groningen (The Netherlands)

-Anders Elverhoi, Director UiO: Energy, Department of Geosciences, University of Oslo (Norway)
+Anders Elverhoi, Director UiO: Energy, University of Oslo (Norway)

 Stephanie Johnson-Zawadzki, PhD Environmental Psychology, University of Groningen (The Netherlands)